 Staying with friends, family, or a host family

-Status holders can make use of the hosting scheme if they would like to stay with friends, family, or a host family in the period when they are waiting for the municipality to allocate a home to them.
+Are status holders waiting for the municipality to allocate a home to them?
+In this period they can make use of the hosting scheme if they would like to stay with friends, family, or a host family.
 In principle, they can stay there for up to 3 months.
 In some cases, this period can be extended in consultation.